zumasys/docs/site/mv-connect/api/wparsejson/README.md

 <PageHeader />

+> Note: This function has been depreciated and it is recommend you use [WOBJ](../wobj/README.md) instead.

-The WPARSEJSON is a simple jSON parsing subroutine.
-It has been been replaced with WOBJ.
+The `WPARSEJSON` is a simple JSON parsing subroutine.
+It has been been replaced with [WOBJ](../wobj/README.md).

-## Command Syntax
+## WPARSEJSON Syntax

 ```
 CALL WPARSEJSON(JSON,FIELD,VALUE,ERR)